ankitapackt/CompTIA_Security_SY0-701_Third-Edition/README.md

 <p><b>Chapter 24, Page No. 415</b></p>
 <p>Incorrect statement in the book: This chapter covers the second objective in Domain 5.0, Security Architecture, of the CompTIA Security+ exam.</p>
-<p>Correct statement: This chapter covers the second objective in Domain 5.0, Program Management and Oversights, of the CompTIA Security+ exam.</p
+<p>Correct statement: This chapter covers the second objective in Domain 5.0, Program Management and Oversights, of the CompTIA Security+ exam.</p>

-<p><b>Chapter 9, Chapter Review Questions section, Page No. 141</b></p>
-<p>In the "Chapter Review Questions" section, Question 4 listed in Chapter 9 is actually intended for Chapter 11.
-This discrepancy affects the numbering sequence of questions and solutions in both Chapter 9 and Chapter 11.
-Please be mindful of this when referencing the questions and their solutions in these chapters.</p>
+<p><b>Solutions at Page No. 482</b></p>
+<p>Incorrect statement in the book: Option C is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail.</p>
+<p>Correct statement: Option B is incorrect; the application log focuses on application-specific events and is not as comprehensive as an audit trail. </p>

 <p><b>Headers section of Page No. 518</b></p>
 <p>The Headers section of the page has an incorrect chapter number and name.
 It should be Chapter 15:  Explain the security implications of proper hardware, software, and data asset management</p>

-<p><b>Chapter Review Questions section in all chapters in the EPUB file</b></p>
-<p>The "Chapter Review Questions" list utilizes numerical identifiers instead of alphabetic ones.
-Please interpret 1 as A, 2 as B, 3 as C, and 4 as D when referring to the options and checking the Solutions section.
-We have fixed this issue in the latest EPUB file available on all channels.</p>